 This unit of study introduces students to the concepts and principles underlying, and issues associated with, nutrition in community and public health contexts.
 It covers the principles of health promotion and teaches the students how to plan, implement and evaluate nutrition promotion strategies.
 The scope and distribution of chronic diseases and the role of nutrition in the etiology of diseases such as cancer, heart disease, diabetes and obesity is examined.
 This unit of study also investigates the food habits of culturally and linguistically diverse groups, nutritional intakes and requirements of people across the lifespan, and the current nutrition policies and guidelines aimed at preventing chronic diseases.

 Lawrence M & Worseley (eds).
 Public Health Nutrition - from Principles to Practice.
 Sydney: Allen & Unwin.
 2007.

 Credit points: 24 Teacher/Coordinator: Margaret Nicholson Session: Intensive February,Intensive July Classes: 20 weeks full-time placement Prerequisites: NTDT5601 and NTDT5503 and NTDT5604 and NTDT5602 and NTDT5305 and NTDT5307 and NTDT5608 Assessment: Pass or fail at completion Campus: Camperdown/Darlington, Sydney Mode of delivery: Professional practice Faculty: Science

 Note: Department permission required for enrolment.
 Placements commence in late January or early July.

-During twenty weeks students develop further practice-based skills in each of three settings of work; individual case management, community/public health and food service management.
-The semester commences late January for 1st semester or early July for 2nd semester and runs for 20 weeks as prescribed in the requirements of the professional accrediting body.
+During twenty weeks students develop further practice-based skills in each of three domains; individual case management, community/public health nutrition and food service management.
+The semester commences late January for 1st semester or early July for 2nd semester and runs for 20 weeks as prescribed in the requirements of the professional accrediting body, DAA.

 Placement manual provided by the University.